OpenC2-org/openc2-org.github.io/_faqs/faq_140-Acces-OC2.md

 ---
-question: How can I access OpenC2?
+question: How can I access OpenC2 and JADN?
 ---

 OASIS Specifications are open for all to use.
 The TC's [home page